 Government legislation gives the Greater London Authority the power to levy an additional 2p Business Rate Supplement on London businesses as a contribution to the cost of the Crossrail scheme.
-As with national business rates, the Council collects the 2p business rates and pays the income over to the GLA.
-The total amount due for 2019/20 after reliefs and provisions was £2.836m.

-&lt;sup>4 Enfield's share is £4.928m which is shown under the provisions in Note 19.
+&lt;sup>4 Enfield's share is £4.928m which is shown under the provisions in Note 20.